DigitalBridge

 DigitalBridge Group, Inc. is a global digital infrastructure investment firm.
 The company owns, invests in and operates businesses such as cell towers, data centers, fiber, small cells, and edge infrastructure.
 Headquartered in Boca Raton, DigitalBridge has offices in Los Angeles, New York, Denver, London, and Singapore.
 As of June 2025, DigitalBridge had US$106 billion of assets under management.

+On December 29, 2025, the company announced a definitive agreement to be acquired by SoftBank Group for approximately $4 billion.